-I do not collect physical recordings of radio broadcasts, Corwin’s “On a Note of Triumph” (1945) being an exception in my collection.
-There is a brief clip from it on my YouTube channel, recorded when I had the chance of playing the record on an old gramophone.
+I do not collect physical recordings of radio broadcasts, Corwin’s “On a Note of Triumph” (1945) being an exception.
+There is a brief extract from it on my YouTube channel, recorded when I had the chance to play the album on an old gramophone.

 I have not added up my digital recordings, but I know they exceed 30,000.
 That in itself is not particularly impressive.
 It is not difficult nowadays to amass such a collection nowadays.
 To me, the challenge—and the joy—is to research the recordings and to catalogue them.

-I spent more time ‘labelling’ recordings than listening to them.
-Labelling involves verifying the broadcasting date, adding the names of performers, writers, directors and producers.
-Comparing recordings and determining their authenticity is another important aspect of maintaining a collection.
-The result of such efforts yielded hundreds of entries in my blog broadcastellan.
+I spend far more time labelling recordings than listening to them.
+Labelling involves verifying broadcast dates, as well as adding the names of performers, writers, directors and producers.
+Comparing recordings and determining their quality and authenticity is another important aspect of maintaining a collection.
+The result of such efforts has yielded hundreds of entries in my blog broadcastellan.

 There are excellent sources online, foremost among them Dave Goldin’s RadioGOLDINdex, and I am grateful to the OTRR team of enthusiasts for making recordings readily available, and for improving in many cases on recordings that have been circulating for decades .
 In the past, collectors would purchase or trade cassette tapes and CDs, as I did in the 1990s.